-I remember Zammo and the cast of Grange Hill (British TV series set in secondary school) singing ‘Just say No’, and Nancy Reagan’s unforgettable one liner (which I like to think she may have stolen and customised from Grange Hill’s slogan) – ‘Say no to drugs and alcohol’.
+I remember Zammo and the cast of Grange Hill (British TV series set in a secondary school) singing ‘Just say No’, and Nancy Reagan’s unforgettable slogan (which I like to think she may have stolen and customised from Grange Hill) – ‘Say no to drugs and alcohol’.

 That was in the mid 1980s when teachers were warned to be alert to hard drug users by looking out for kids who weren’t showing interest in lessons, or who displayed symptoms of having a cold.
 I for one got into a lot of trouble on that basis.
 It’s not that heroin was a new drug or a new problem.
 It’s that the media had become aware that heroin use wasn’t just for some special junkie elite - anyone could get it.
 Kids could get it.
 It was a sensation.
 The stuff headlines are made out of.